Agroforestry at Eastbrook

 Agroforestry has many benefits such as reducing exposure to wind, improving drainage and soil health, increasing biodiversity and providing shelter for animals.
 But first we needed to think about what else we wanted the trees to do.
 Did we want fodder for the animals, timber, biomass for boilers, woodchip for fertility?
 The answer was yes to all of these, but Helen was also very interested in getting a crop from fruit and nut trees.

-When we sat down for the first planning meeting with Amelia Lake (who worked with us to design the first plantings) we had a long list of potential tree species with each of us championing particular favourites.
+When we sat down for the first planning meeting with Amelia Lake, from the Real Food Garden, (who worked with us to design the first plantings) we had a long list of potential tree species with each of us championing particular favourites.
 Helen is keen for the farm to provide a future food source that is resilient in our uncertain climatic future.
 But of course, it also has to work financially in at least the medium term and fit in with the existing enterprises on the farm.
 We will be grazing sheep in the understorey for the larger trees, though with some of the initial fruit planting we’ll be sticking to chickens.

 We decided on a diverse initial planting of a small area, with a gradual development of the whole site.
 We want to see which trees do well at Eastbrook, at least during establishment phase, before planting the rest of the area.
 Seventy chickens have already moved in to wait for the trees and more will follow.